Michael William Bond was born in Thame in 1874 the son of Frederick and Sarah Bond of Moreton Field Farm, Moreton, Thame.

 8051 Trooper Michael William Bond, 59 Company (Oxfordshire) 15 Btn Imperial Yeomanry, died of disease on 18th August 1900 at Kroonstad, South Africa, age 26.
 He is buried in Bloemfontein, South Africa.

-Michael is remembered on a memorial at Edward Brooks Barracks, Abingdon, Oxfordshire and on the Boer War Memorial Plaque in St Mary’s church, Thame.
+Michael is remembered on the Oxfordshire Imperial Yeomanry memorial at Christchurch, Oxford and on the Boer War Memorial Plaque in St Mary’s church, Thame.